mistycheney/MouseBrainAtlas/doc/Preprocessing.md

 # Naming convention for processed images #

 Every processed image can be uniquely identified by the following information:
-- image name: See below.
+- image name: a string that uniquely identifies a physical section.
 - version: a word that specifies a channel or the processed result of a particular channel.
-For example, it can be "Ntb" for neurotrace channel, "CHAT" for the ChAT channel, "NtbNormalized" for the intensity-normalized neurotrace channel.
 - resolution: a word that specifies the pixel resolution.
-It can be "raw", "down32" (downsample raw data in both dimensions by a factor of 32), "thumbnail" (same as "down32").
-It can also be an absolute physical size such as "10.0um".
-- prep id: a number or word that identifies the preprocessing procedure applied, such as rotation and cropping.
+- prep id: a number or word that identifies the preprocessing procedure applied.

 Processed images are stored under `$DATA_ROOTDIR`.
 The path to each processed image follows the pattern `<stack>/<stack>_prep<prep_id>_<resol>_<version>/<image_name>_prep<prep_id>_<resol>_<version>.<ext>`.